spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 </InfoBox>

 ## Resizing an OpenStack Private Cloud Gateway
-A PCG can be set up as a 1-node or a 3-node cluster.
-For production environments, it is recommended that 3 nodes are set up.
-A PCG can be initially set up with 1 node and resized to 3 nodes at a later time.
-The following steps need to be performed to resize a 1-node PCG cluster to a 3-node PCG cluster:
+You can set up the PCG as a single-node or as a three-node cluster for high availability (HA).
+For production environments, we recommend three nodes.
+A PCG can be initially set up with one node and resized to 3 nodes later.
+Use the following steps to resize a single-node PCG cluster to a three-node PCG cluster.

 1. As a tenant administrator, navigate to the Private Cloud Gateway page under settings.